EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 1. Integration of OLTP and OLAP Databases

-   - Implement an HTAP system using Epoxy to combine OLTP (FoundationDB) and OLAP (DuckDB) databases.
+   - Implement an HTAP system using Epoxy to combine OLTP (mySQL) and OLAP (DuckDB) databases.
    - Handle both real-time and batched updates with a focus on atomicity (ensuring complete or no transactions) and isolation (transactions are executed independently of each other).
 2. OLTP Operations (Handling Transactions)